Enter your email address below and subscribe to our newsletter

 How to Store Osso Buco?

-Store in the refrigerator for two to four days.
-Freezing this recipe is possible, the osso buco will last for approximate three months.
-Reheat in a pot on the stove-top.
+Store the osso buco in the refrigerator for 2 to 4 days.
+You can also freeze this dish; it will keep for about 3 months.
+Defrost and reheat in a pot on the stove-top.

 osso buco